Version: v0.8.0 - Beta. We welcome contributors & feedback.

 PHP Integration

-You can call PHP functions from THT, or vice versa, via the PHP Interface.
+You can call PHP functions from THT via the PHP Interface.